codepath/android_guides/Dependency-Injection-with-Dagger-2.md

         // specify the full namespace of the component
         // Dagger_xxxx (where xxxx = component name)
         mAppComponent = com.codepath.dagger.components.DaggerAppComponent.builder()
-                .netModule(new NetModule("https://api.github.com"))
+                // list of modules that are part of this component need to be created here too .netModule(new NetModule("https://api.github.com"))
                 .build();
     }